Knollwood Heights

 Although many female turtles leave their home range to nest, they always return to their home area, she said.

-A member of Erskine's faculty since 1989, Edwards also tracks turtles in a 100-acre tract of woodland in the Due West area – land that was donated by a benefactor for use by Erskine biology professors and students.
+A member of Erskine's faculty from 1989 to 2014, Edwards also tracked turtles in a 100-acre tract of woodland in the Due West area – land that was donated by a benefactor for use by Erskine biology professors and students.

 The American Tree Farm System is the largest and oldest sustainable family woodland system in America.
 In order to be an ATFS member, you must own at least 10 acres of forestland, implement a written forest management plan, follow the American Forest Foundation's Standards of Sustainability for Forest Certification, and have the farms inspected and certified every five years by an ATFS forester.